geoinheritance/Appendices-for-article1/README.md

-# Appendices-for-article1
 # An approach for good modelling and forecasting of sea surface salinity in a coastal zone using machine learning LASSO regression models built with sparse satellite time series datasets
-#Written by Opeyemi Ajibola-James, PhD, Geo Inheritance Limited.
+Written by Opeyemi Ajibola-James, PhD, Geo Inheritance Limited.
-#License: This work is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International. https://creativecommons.org/licenses/by-nc-nd/4.0/
+License: This work is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International. https://creativecommons.org/licenses/by-nc-nd/4.0/

 # LIST OF APPENDICES
 # Appendix 1: Data preparation (Data Extraction, Transformation and Cleaning Algorithms)